This article provides example Kerberos scripts for both Microsoft® Windows® and Apple® macOS™ devices.

 Note: At the time of writing, error handling is not included in the scripts.
 Any errors will be ignored.

-- Guardian must be installed.
+- The Smoothwall Filter Guardian module must be installed and licensed.

 - A Web proxy authentication policy must be in place.